Crazy how easy this dump-and-cook actually is!

 Pour in the remaining 1 cup of coconut milk.
 Stir until well combined.

+Pro Tip: If you have a pressure cooker, you’ll want to check out this Instant Pot Yellow Chicken Curry recipe.
 It’s super similar to this one, except it uses white potatoes and carrots instead of sweet potatoes and you cook it on high pressure.

 But you can always sub sweet potatoes instead!

-Serve the Curry
+Serve the curry.

 Yes!
 It is definitely fine to put raw chicken in a slow cooker.
 The Crockpot is a great tool for tenderizing chicken and creating warming, easy dishes.